Haiti Gangs Loot National Library, Threatening Historic Documents - UrduPoint

 Haiti Gangs Loot National Library, Threatening Historic Documents

-PortauPrince, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2024) Haiti's National library was looted Wednesday by armed gangs terrorizing the Caribbean nation's capital Port-au-Prince amid extended political paralysis, its director told AFP.
+PortauPrince, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2024) Haiti's National library was looted Wednesday by armed gangs terrorizing the Caribbean nation's capital Port-au-Prince, its director told AFP, as UNESCO condemned multiple "devastating" attacks on educational and artistic institutions in the city.

+"Our documentary collections are in danger.
+We have rare documents over 200 years old, with importance to our heritage, which risk being burned or damaged by bandits," he said.

 "I was told that the thugs are taking away the institution's furniture.
-They also ransacked the building's generator," Neard said.
+They also ransacked the building's generator."

-"Our documentary collections are in danger.
-We have rare documents over 200 years old, with importance to our heritage, which risk being burned or damaged by bandits," he added.

 Armed groups control most of Port-au-Prince and swaths of countryside in the absence of a functioning government and continued delays in establishing a promised transitional authority.

-After several days of diminishing violence, attacks picked up again in several neighborhoods of Port-au-Prince from Monday.
+After several days of relative calm, attacks picked up again in several neighborhoods of Port-au-Prince from Monday.

 The attack on the National Library comes after assaults last week on two universities, the Ecole Normale Superieure and the National school of Arts.